How to Build a Wood Fence In Your Backyard

 Here’s the general process:

-• Clean out the hole by blowing compressed air into the hole.
+- Clean out the hole by blowing compressed air into the hole.

-• Let adhesive dry/cure.
+- Let adhesive dry/cure.

 Step 5.
 Connect the posts

-Once your cement has had time to dry (check your bag’s instructions for correct dry time), you can start connecting all of the posts and add your rails.
+Once your cement has had time to dry (check your bag’s instructions for the correct dry time), you can start connecting all of the posts and add your rails.

-For a 6 foot privacy fence, you’ll need 3 rails – top, bottom and middle.
+For a 6-foot privacy fence, you’ll need 3 rails – top, bottom, and middle.
 We put the bottom rail about 8 inches from the ground, the top rail about 8 inches from the top of the fence and the other one in the middle of the top and bottom rails.
 Measure and mark your first fence post and screw the rail brackets into place on the posts.

 Next place your 2×4 fence rail into the bracket and hold it level up to the next fence post and mark the fence post where the bracket should go.